karlomijaljevic/backup-manager/README.md

 While the default database name is `backup`.
 You can change the default database path/name by setting the `BACKUP_DB` environment variable.

+## Current Status

+The project is in a working state.
+The following features are implemented:

+- Indexing directories into an H2 database
+- Comparing two directories and reporting differences
+- Validating a directory against the H2 database and reporting differences
+- Exporting the H2 database to an `.xlsx` file

+The project is built using Java 21 and Maven.
+The dependencies are managed using Maven.
+The project uses the following dependencies:

+- H2 Database Engine
+- Picocli
+- Apache Tika
+- fastexcel
+- JUnit 5 (for testing)

+Currently, the project is considered stable and ready for use.
+However, there may be some bugs or issues that need to be fixed.
+If you encounter any issues, please report them on the issues page.

+## Future Plans

+The project is in a working state.
+The following features are planned for the
+future:

+- More robust logging
+- More time tracking for task execution
+- Optimizations for large directories
+- Better tests

 ## Usage

 ### Index